 6.9.7.3.5 Hyper block-based mode

+Modify the subclause as follows (Track changes ON):

 A hyper block is a group of ranging blocks.
 Hyper block-based mode uses the time structure that is periodic.
 Figure 6-XXX shows an example timing diagram of hyper block-based mode.

 Figure 6-XXX – Example of timing diagram of hyper block-based mode